plwt/GrowSigFigs/README.md

 # GrowSigFigs

-Future value calculator with rounding to 3 significant figures for Linux
+Future value calculator with rounding to 3 significant figures.